Workzone for the academic staff at DPU

 2. Identification of cases that need to be created.

-3. Completion of the online form for creating a case via the DPU staff portal (does not apply to cases automatically generated by the Workzone team as outlined above) or contact the Workzone team by email, if you need support.
+3. Contact the Workzone team via workzonesupport@edu.au.dk to get the case form and return it (does not apply to cases automatically generated by the Workzone team as outlined above).
+You can also contact the e Workzone team by email, if you need support.
 The Workzone team will create the case in Workzone and notify you once this is done.

 4. Academic staff files all relevant documents and correspondence to the case via Workzone functions integrated in Outlook.
 If you are a PhD student who is not employed by AU, special procedures apply.
 If you are affiliated with AU and have an AU computer and an AU email, you are still required to keep records.
 Unfortunately, non-employees can not be given access to Workzone.
 You must therefore contact the Workzone team at workzonesupport@edu.au.dk to get help with filing relevant emails.